palasthotel/grid/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.0.0 =
+We removed support for sidebars.
+If you use grid sidebars they cannot be used anymore.

 = 1.9.0 =
 There was a bigger refactoring.
 If you use global variables or classes in your theme or third party plugins please check if they are still working.